How It Works

 There is a requirement of time, however.
 Someone on your staff – usually your accountant or bookkeeper – will have to supply these outside professionals with the necessary data and documentation to determine whether and how much your business is eligible to recover.
 That should go without saying, but bears mentioning in case that’s an issue for you.

-Before that, however, a preliminary screening with our Business Savings Assessment tool will narrow down your eligibility for one or more cost recovery programs.
-This can be done by phone in roughly a half-hour, assuming you can provide reasonably correct estimates of your current and past costs.
-You can follow-up to provide those you’re unable to supply at that time.
+Before that, however, a preliminary screening will narrow down your eligibility for one or more cost recovery programs.
+This can be done by phone or on a Zoom call in roughly 15 minutes, assuming you can provide reasonably correct estimates of your current and past costs.

-If you’d like to explore this option, schedule a time for that assessment by clicking here and selecting one or more times convenient for your calendar.
-We’ll reply confirming the appointment time and look forward to helping you reclaim any overpayments to which your business is entitled.
+If you’d like to explore this option, contact us.
+We look forward to helping you reclaim any overpayments to which your business is entitled.